skgrange/aqerimportr/README.md

 # Clean the observations
 data_dk_all_clean <- aqer_data_clean(data_dk_all)

-# Ready for some analysis
+# Ready for some analysis...
 ```

-So-called "near-real-time" observations are also available by using `e2a` as the data source:
+So-called "near-real-time" observations are also available by using `e2a` as the data source too:

 ```
 # Build a file list for e2a data